FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
 1. When does it what it is supposed to do?

+    There are 3 tracks that compose a song.
+The system recognizes the user's gestures and plays / pauses the corresponding tracks.
+There are also 2 more options to play / pause the song (i.e. all 3 tracks)

 1. When does it fail?

+    The system is quite robust to our image inputs.
+We tried to add multiple edge cases (a background class, user pose out of frame, multiple body base, diverse backgrounds and lighting, all 3 labmates contribute to the data).The system defaults to ‘do nothing’ when poses are out of frame or when the classification probability of the best class is less than 90%.
+That said, there is overlap between the motions and the system sometimes fails to play the right sound that users intended.

 1. When it fails, why does it fail?

+    The motions overlap.
+This is because as the number of options we give increases, there are fewer easily distinguishable gestures.
+For example, we chose the gesture ‘straight right arm, x degree’ where x is in [45, 90, 135] to activate a sound.
+Obviously, when the user does not put their arms at the exact degree, or when the camera has a different angle compared to during training, the model makes mistakes.
+In contrast, we use 2 very different gestures for the left arm to indicate on / off, and the model rarely makes mistakes on this.

 1. Based on the behavior you have seen, what other scenarios could cause problems?

+    Other problems can be: when users do not stay in the frame / the camera is positioned incorrectly.
+This is especially true for tall users / short users.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?

+    Most probably not.
+For example, they would expect the system to be robust to camera / body position, but the system requires good centering of the body.

 1. How bad would they be impacted by a miss classification?

+    Since our application is used for entertainment purposes and not a critical one, we expect that a few wrong answers will not hurt.

 1. How could change your interactive system to address this?

+    Again, the nature of our application is creative, so wrong answers are not very impactful.
+We can improve on the system by: training a system with a confidence score along with its classification score.
+The confidence score indicates whether the system is sure about the gesture; when the system is repeatedly unconfident about a particular gesture, it can ask the users for input, suggest what users should do, or potentially even adapt to individuals after receiving feedback.

 1. Are there optimizations you can try to do on your sense-making algorithm.

+    We can train on more data, collect data with diverse backgrounds and individuals.
+We can use a more sophisticated model than what ‘teachable machine’ uses by default.
+We can augment our data for more robustness and accuracy.

 ### Part D
 ### Characterize your own Observant system